diekus/get-installed-related-apps/EXPLAINER.md

 prevents malicious websites from fingerprinting users and getting a list of their installed applications.

+User Agents should also take timing side-channel attacks into account in their implementation, to avoid potential leaking of information about installed applications on a user's device.

 The User Agent should return no installed applications when running in a privacy preserving mode, for example Incognito in Chrome or Private Browsing in Firefox.